F3real/F3real.github.io/content/ethernaut_wargame2.md

 0x00       ;STOP
 ~~~

-In snippet above we copy runtime code to memory and then return copy of it to EVM.
+In the snippet above we copy runtime code to memory and then return a copy of it to EVM.

 * position F is calculated based on our initialization code size.
-In our case we have 13 bytes of initialization code after which runtime code starts so its `0x0d`.
+In our case, we have 13 bytes of initialization code after which runtime code starts so its `0x0d`.

-EVM will always execute code starting from instruction 0 when contract is called.
-Usually this first part of runtime code contains function selector, but since we are limited with size, we will just write enough code to return required result (`42` or in hex `0x2a`) no matter what function is called.
+EVM will always execute code starting from instruction 0 when a contract is called.
+Usually, this first part of runtime code contains function selector, but since we are limited with size, we will just write enough code to return a required result (`42` or in hex `0x2a`) no matter what function is called.

-To store result in memory, before returning it we have to use `MSTORE`.
+To store the result in memory, before returning it we have to use `MSTORE`.

     mstore(p, v) 	    - 	mem[p..(p+32)) := v